Cocoa: Co-Planning and Co-Execution with AI Agents: Introduction

-In this work, we introduce \system, a novel system for \underline{Co}-planning and \underline{Co}-execution with AI \underline{A}gents.
-We chose scientific research tasks as a sample domain due to the complex, multi-step, and information-dense workflows researchers often engage in throughout their work \cite{Kang2022FromWY, Fok2022ScimIS, Fok2023QlarifyRE, Kang2022AugmentingSC, Lee2024PaperWeaverET}. \system embeds AI agents into a document editor---a common environment many researchers use to keep track of tasks and progress for their research projects.
-Taking inspiration from computational notebook interfaces where data scientists compose program instructions and manage their execution and outputs, we introduce a new interaction design pattern for AI agents called \textit{interactive plans}.
-Interactive plans orchestrate actions between a human user and an AI agent and enable flexible delegation of human and AI agency.
-As a result, \system supports human-AI \textbf{co-planning}: the agent, when invoked in the document, will first propose a plan of action that is interactive and seamlessly integrates into the document.
-The user can then edit the plan steps through familiar interactions that mirror typical document editing and assign steps to the agent or themselves. \system also supports human-AI \textbf{co-execution}: drawing inspiration from the design of computational notebooks, the interactive plan allows the user and the agent to collaboratively complete one step at a time or re-execute steps as desired.
-The user can interactively refine the agent's intermediate outputs and also manually take over steps themselves to steer the workflow in a more effective direction.
-Most importantly, \system \textbf{interleaves co-planning and co-execution}, such that users can smoothly transition between the two and modify their plans based on outputs from execution, and vice versa.
+We introduce \system, an interactive system that implements our approach by supporting \emph{hybrid human-agent workflows} for scientific researchers in a document editor---a common site for research work.
+This interleaving happens via the following three ways.
+First, \system supports human-agent \textbf{co-planning}: the agent, when invoked in the document, will first propose a plan of action that is fully interactive and integrated within the document.
+The user can then edit steps, add new ones, and assign each step to either themselves or the agent.
+Second, \system supports \textbf{human-agent co-execution}: drawing inspiration from the design of computational notebooks, \system allows the user and the agent to collaboratively complete plan steps, re-executing steps as desired.
+The user can interactively refine the agent’s intermediate outputs and also manually take over steps themselves to steer the workflow in a more desirable direction.
+Third, and most importantly, \system \textbf{interleaves co-planning and co-execution}: users can smoothly transition between the two and modify their plans based on outputs from execution, and vice versa.

+We then evaluate \system through a lab study with 16 researchers, where we found that \textit{interleaving co-planning and co-execution} in \system afforded greater agent steerability while maintaining ease of use compared to a strong chat baseline.
+We finally conducted a 7-day field deployment of \system with 7 researchers, where they found the \textit{explicit delegation of work between themselves and the agent}, in addition to interleaved co-planning and co-execution, to be valuable in their day-to-day research.

 Concretely, our work makes the following contributions: